-Last fall, I escaped to a modern architectural retreat in Joshua Tree.
-It was there in the majesty of the desert that I spent four days working on my book proposal, and I left with a finished outline in hand and a solid idea of how I wanted to shape my book.
+A few years ago, I escaped to a modern architectural retreat in Joshua Tree.
+It was there in the majesty of the desert that I spent four days working on my first book proposal, and I left with a finished outline in hand and a solid idea of how I wanted to shape my book.
 When I wasn’t writing, I was outside photographing Joshua trees and taking in nightly sunsets from the fire pit.

 At the end of every retreat, I’m on a motivational high and feel like I’ve just come home from vacation — only I actually feel renewed, and not like I need a vacation from my vacation.
 (I know I’m not the only person who sometimes feels that way!)